-To determine eligibility the survivor may contact the local Social Security office or call 800-772-1213 and he/she can be advised of the commencing date of the benefit.
+To determine eligibility the survivor may contact the local Social Security office or call 800-772-1213 and be advised of the commencing date of the benefit.

 Section XXIII Amount of Survivor Annuity Under SS

 What is the approximate amount of monthly benefits to family members?